Florida Home Insurance Rates by County

 Construction Year

-Homes built after the 2002 Florida Building Code update generally qualify for significantly lower rates.
-The updated code requires stronger roof-to-wall connections, impact-resistant openings, and other hurricane-hardening features.
+Homes built after the 2002 Florida Building Code update may have stronger eligibility or pricing with some carriers.
+The updated code added stronger roof-to-wall connections, opening-protection standards, and other hurricane-hardening features.

 Flood Zone